Ralph Earle Jr.: Early life and education

+Career

 He authored and edited many scholarly articles and books, including several Bible commentaries.
 He served as a pastor in Woonsocket, Rhode Island and Everett, Massachusetts while on faculty at alma mater Eastern Nazarene College in Quincy, Massachusetts, from 1933 to 1945.
 He was an ordained minister in the Church of the Nazarene.

 Earle was founding Professor of New Testament at Nazarene Theological Seminary in Kansas City, Missouri from 1945 to 1977 and served on the Committee on Bible Translation for the New International Version of the Bible.
 Earle joined the Evangelical Theological Society as a charter member in 1950, served on the executive committee from 1958 to 1966, and was president in 1962.